DevriX/youtube-information-widget/README.md

 1. Upload the plugin to your plugins directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. Update settings and, Enjoy!

+#Notice
+I am still updating this plugin ( my first one ), and will try to upload it to Wordpress plugins repository soon.
+Thanks for your understanding.